tradle/cloudpal/README.md

 - **VPN usually transfers more data hurting your data plan**.
 Here the overhead is minimal!

 ### Common VPN features
 - **Secure your line on public WiFi** (cafe, airport, etc).
-Public WiFi is the feeding ground kiddie hackers in training, you become an easy target without the VPN.
+Public WiFi is the feeding ground for hackers-in-training, it is that easy to spy on you there.
+Use VPN.
 Stay safe!
 - **No more snooping by your internet provider (ISP)**.
 This includes your mobile operator too!
 They see all your browsing and may record your browsing history.
 Yikes!

 ### Unique Privacy features